rafaelogando/OPSimulator/README.md

 =
 Game controls:

--Use the up,down,left and right keys to move the character along the screen.
+-Use the mouse and up,down,left and right keys to move along the screen.

 -Click over the "try again" button after game is over to retry.